martiniani-lab/pele/README.rst

 turns out that python distutils doesn't play very nicely with clang, the osx c compiler.

-I was seeing erros of the type:
+I was seeing errors of the type:

     error: no type named 'shared_ptr' in namespace 'std'